 - Time in the saddle always counts – short, long, slow or fast.
 Get out and ride.

-- Nutrition for rides – water under an hour, Carbs up to 3 hours and a carb/ protein combination over 3 hours.
-Our raw matcha energy bars are perfect for your longer rides 😊
+- Nutrition for rides – water under an hour, Carbs up to 3 hours, and a carb/ protein combination over 3 hours.
+Our raw superfood energy bars are perfect for your longer rides 😊

 - Learn to love hills!
 Simple.

 - Surrounded by flat roads?
 Ride high gears.

 Swimming pools are closed and the water temperature is finally warming.
 A little bit.
 Okay, not a huge amount just yet but what a perfect time to start cold water swims!
 Hailed as a tonic of life.
 Plenty of studies have demonstrated a link between swimming and an immune system that is more resilient to upper respiratory tract infections.
 Combine that with a reduction in inflammation, cold water swimming is a great full-body workout with significant health benefits.